 To return to my Bach fantasy, European art music performed by European musicians at the Chinese court is a perfectly valid topic.
 It’s a welcome clue to early Chinese exposure to Western music, which from the late 19th century would become a major and more pervasive theme.
 And Amiot’s arrangements of Chinese melodies may have been performed by Chinese musicians.
 But while it’d be nice to think of European missionaries learning Chinese style, whether on Chinese fiddles (tiqin, sihu) or on violin, I can’t see any evidence; their contacts with the broader society, and indeed their tastes, were circumscribed.

-Of course, world music “fusion” goes back to the Tang dynasty and earlier.
+Of course, world music “fusion” in China goes back to the Tang dynasty and earlier.
 But in the Qing, even within the rarefied milieu of the court, and despite the efforts of the missionaries, I find little evidence of more significant interaction, such as Chinese performing European music on Chinese instruments or Europeans taking part in Chinese ensembles.

 For the Vêpres à la Vierge CD I took part, implausibly, on baroque violin, erhu and shawm—but I never quite knew whom I was impersonating (an imaginary missionary, either steeped in Chinese style or not?
 Perhaps even a Chinese Catholic convert keen to bury his musical heritage beneath superior Western learning?!).
 My ears conditioned by exposure to living Chinese traditions that often go back beyond the Qing, I found our experiments tentative; we were on firmer ground with the purely Western items, which now sound more successful to me.
 Later in a couple of concerts I began doing some semi-chinoiserie noodling on the two types of fiddles (miantiao? tagliatelle?) that I, at least, found a bit more satisfying; but I still couldn’t work out who I was—me, I guess.